Lnleite/AdventOfCode2024/README.md

-Advent of Code 2024
+# Advent of Code 2024 🎄

-Personal code created for advent of code
+Welcome to my solutions for [Advent of Code 2024](https://adventofcode.com/2024)